Hodnet: Bus Service

 Hodnet is served by the 64 route, operated by Arriva Midlands North, which runs between Shrewsbury and Market Drayton via Shawbury.
 Once at Market Drayton, some 64 bus services form a 164 service and continue on to Hanley in Staffordshire.

 Landmarks

 The motte and bailey castle is a scheduled monument in the grounds of Hodnet Old Hall surrounded by Hodnet Park which incorporates elements of a medieval deer park.

-Hawkstone Hall in Hawkstone Park adjoining the village was the home of Rowland Hill, 1st Viscount Hill.
+Hawkstone Hall in Hawkstone Park adjoining the village was the seat of the Viscounts Hill.

 Religion

 St Luke's Church has an early foundation and retains much of its Norman nave.
 It was extended in the 14th century and its octagonal tower dates from this time.
 The church was restored in 1846.
 The church has some notable stained glass windows including one by David Evans depicting the evangelists and is connected with the story of the Holy Grail of Arthurian legend.